brianrice2/brianrice2.github.io/content/recipes/challah.md

 Transfer the dough to a large, lightly oiled bowl and turn to coat.
 Cover and let rest for ~1 hour until doubled in size.

 Punch down the dough, cover, and let rise again for another 30 minutes.
-Start preheating the oven at 375ºF.

 &nbsp;

 3. Braiding

+Start preheating the oven at 375ºF.

+Divide your dough into two (for two loaves), and then into additional pieces depending on your desired braiding.

+Gently roll each piece into a log, cover, and let rest for 20 minutes.

-See [this video](https://youtu.be/cMM2LJz4-v8?si=-ofex9ZcY54wa4hR) for 3- and 4-strand braiding instructions!
+See [this video](https://youtu.be/cMM2LJz4-v8?si=-ofex9ZcY54wa4hR) for 3- and 4-strand braiding instructions, and [this one](https://www.youtube.com/watch?v=GeaYznp2zdk) for a 6-strand loaf!

 &nbsp;